Our grantee Vauxhall Community Law and Information Centre, Liverpool, said: “We’re still there thanks to the Access to Justice Foundation.”

-We believe everyone should have access to justice, yet two thirds of the UK population don’t know how to get legal advice and there are still 14 million people who live in poverty and can’t afford it.
+We believe everyone should have access to justice, yet two thirds of the UK population don’t know how to get legal advice and there are 14 million people living in poverty who can’t afford it.

 Pro bono costs provide vital funding for free legal help.
 Before 2008, legal costs could not be awarded in cases where the winning party was represented for free.
 Section 194 of the Legal Services Act 2008 changed this.